usr25/Sudoku/README.md

 ### Use
 _Requires go, rustc, gcc, python2/3, Cython and ghc.
 Other compilers may yield different results_

-Place the files in a directory "dir"
+There are compiled files in /Linux

+cd into Sudoku/

-$ `go install "dir/Go/Sudoku.go"  #Binary should be placed in GOBIN, if it is not set type $export GOBIN=dirname or refer to the` [go installation guide](https://golang.org/doc/install)
+$ `go install Go/Sudoku.go  #Binary should be placed in GOBIN, if it is not set type $export GOBIN=dirname or refer to the` [go installation guide](https://golang.org/doc/install)

-$ `rustc -O "dir/Rust/Sudoku.rs"  #Run the resulting binary file in $pwd`
+$ `rustc -O dir/Rust/Sudoku.rs`

-$ `gcc -O3 -std=c11 -faggressive-loop-optimizations "dir/C/Sudoku.c" #Run the resulting binary in $pwd`
+$ `gcc -O3 -std=c11 -faggressive-loop-optimizations C/Sudoku.c`

-$ `python3 "dir/Python/sudoku.py" #Can also be run with python2`
+$ `python3 Python/sudoku.py #Can also be run with python2`

-$ `python3 "dir/Python/compiler.py"  #Requires Cython, check the` [official website](https://cython.org/)
+$ `python3 Python/compiler.py  #Requires Cython, check the` [official website](https://cython.org/)

-$ `ghc -O2 -optc-O3 "dir/Haskell/SudokuMain.hs #-O2 improves performance x5`
+$ `cd Haskell && ghc -O2 -optc-O3 SudokuMain.hs #-O2 improves performance x5`

-$ `ghc -O2 -optc-O3 -threaded "dir/Haskell/SudokuParallel.hs && ./SudokuParallel +RTS -N<Number of cores> -RTS`
+$ `cd Haskell && ghc -O2 -optc-O3 -threaded SudokuParallel.hs && ./SudokuParallel +RTS -N<Number of cores> -RTS`

 Go and Rust implementations use command line arguments, use those to solve different sudokus
-  * -test: Solve the hard-coded sudoku, for benchmarking purposes
+  * -bench: Solve the hard-coded sudoku, for benchmarking purposes
   * -info: Provide stats about the performance, such as time, nodes and changes
   * -pretty: Print the solved sudoku in a human readable way, otherwise it is printed as a string of numbers, it is user to parse in another program

 **Use example**:

-Go is the prefered one since it is the most active and fast enough, otherwise use Rust or C, C doesnt have cmd line args implemented
+Use Rust / Go implementation, since they are the most active and have cmd line args, Rust without parallelization is the fastest and most stable.
+Run the binaries or execute:

+$ `rustc -O "dir/Rust/Sudoku.rs" && ./Sudoku -info -pretty 00200..00013 014300..58900` #Preferred

 $ `go install "dir/Go/Sudoku.go" && $GOBIN/Sudoku -test -info -pretty` #Benchmarking